LLM International and European Human Rights Law

 The School of Law was awarded an ‘outstanding’ rating in the 2008 Research Assessment Exercise, a rating that reflects the international quality of our research.

-LLM International and European Human Rights Law is a postgraduate programme of study that enables you to learn from experts in the Centre for International Governance and across the School of Law.
+LLM International and European Human Rights Law is a postgraduate programme of study that enables you to learn from experts across the School of Law.

 All the School of Law Centres provide vibrant forums for research as human rights is now considered in virtually all policy considerations, whether in relation to criminal justice, business, social justice, emerging technologies, international and regional organisations and governance.

 The culture in the School has a long and rich history of human rights research.
 Collaboration particularly in the last few years, with the adoption of focus on Global Law and Justice and increasing internationalisation of teaching and research, has meant that staff and student members have been able to benefit from this culture.